ridvanaltun/docker-kong-and-konga/README.md

 Kong will be available through the `nginx-lb` instance on port `8000`, and `8001`.
 You can customize the template with your own environment variables or datastore configuration.

+Konga will be available through on port `1337`.

 Kong's documentation can be found at [https://docs.konghq.com/][kong-docs-url].

+Konga's documentation can be found at [https://github.com/pantsel/konga][konga-url].